All Books

 Key Takeaways

-• Apply ancient scriptural truths to modern career and relationship problems.
+• Apply ancient truths to today's complex problems in career and relationships.

-• Develop a framework for making wise, faith-based decisions.
+• Develop a clear roadmap for making wise, faith-based decisions.

 Who Should Read